oasisprotocol/docs/docs/general/oasis-network/why-oasis.md

 ## Technology Overview

 The Oasis Network is a Layer 1, proof-of-stake, decentralized network.
-It has two main components, the Consensus Layer and the ParaTime Layer.
+It has two main components, the consensus layer and the ParaTime layer.

-1. The **Consensus Layer** is a scalable, high-throughput, secure, proof-of-stake consensus run by a decentralized set of validator nodes.
+1. The **consensus layer** is a scalable, high-throughput, secure, proof-of-stake consensus run by a decentralized set of validator nodes.
-2. The **ParaTime Layer** hosts many parallel runtimes (ParaTimes), each representing a replicated compute environment with shared state.
+2. The **ParaTime layer** hosts many parallel runtimes (ParaTimes), each representing a replicated compute environment with shared state.

 ### Scalability

 The Oasis Network’s impressive scalability is achieved through a cutting-edge set of features that provide faster transaction speeds and higher throughput than other networks.
-The top-tier performance of the network is largely due to its separation of compute and consensus operations into the Consensus Layer and ParaTime Layer.
+The top-tier performance of the network is largely due to its separation of compute and consensus operations into the consensus layer and ParaTime layer.
 This separation allows multiple ParaTimes to process transactions in parallel, meaning complex workloads processed on one ParaTime won’t slow down faster, simpler transactions on another.
 Plus, the network’s sophisticated discrepancy detection makes Oasis more efficient than sharding and parachains, requiring a smaller replication factor for the same level of security.

 ![Scalability](../images/architecture/technology_scalability.svg)